Marriage Counseling for New ParentsReconnecting Couples After Baby

-The truth is that you and your partner have had a hard time adjusting to parenthood.
-You both seem to have had different expectations, and when they weren’t met, things went downhill.
+You and your partner have had a hard time adjusting to parenthood.
+Because both of you seem to have had different expectations on what this new chapter in your life would be like.
+When your expectations weren’t met, your relationship went downhill.
 You’re tired, drained, and feel unappreciated.

 How do you switch from being a parent to being a partner again?
-You’ve been told to “put your marriage first,” but what does that even mean?
-There don’t seem to be enough hours in the day for both your children and your spouse, much less for yourself.
+You’ve been told to “put your marriage first.”
+But, what does that even mean?
+There are not enough hours in the day to children and your spouse attention.

 And your partner doesn’t seem all that motivated to help.
-You’ve asked them again and again, but all you get is grief.
-They moan and argue almost every time, so… you stop asking.
+You’ve asked them again and again, but all you get in return is their frustration.
+They complain and argue almost every time, so… you stop asking.

 You had no idea you could be married and a single parent at the same time…

 Sure, you long for connection with your partner, but more than anything right now you want some help.
-Taking care of a newborn is a full time job- whether one or both of you work outside the home.
-And it’d be nice to hear a “thank you” every now and again…
+Taking care of a newborn is a full-time job.
+And it’d be nice to hear a “thank you” every now and again.